-Upon reclassification from a non-exempt to exempt position, all compensatory time balances must be cleared out within 30 days of the effective date of the action.
+Upon reclassification from a non-exempt to an exempt position, any compensatory time balance that the incumbent has must be cleared out within 30 days of the effective date of the action.

-Temporary stipends (a.k.a. temporary assignments), are typically effective the date an employee begins performing higher level duties at a significant portion of time (50% or greater).
+Temporary stipends (a.k.a. temporary assignments), are typically effective the date an employee begins performing higher-level duties at a significant portion of time (25% or greater).
 They end when the higher level duties are no longer assigned (except as defined otherwise in policy/collective bargaining agreements).
-Temporary assignments may extend for a year with the possibility of a one year extension for compelling reasons but in no case may a temporary assignment extend beyond two years.
+Temporary assignments may extend for a year with the possibility of a one year extension (if there are compelling reasons) but in no case may a temporary assignment extend beyond two years.
 Stipends for positions in a collective bargaining unit may require a 30-60 day notification period prior to being paid.

-This time frame may either be shortened or lengthened depending on variables such as workload, staffing, and special projects.
+This time frame may either be shortened or lengthened depending on variables such as the Compensation unit's workload, staffing, and special projects.